If you are looking for assistance with all the procedures regarding getting legally married in Italy, you have come to the right place.

 On this page I have collected answers to the most common questions and initial doubts that you will have when deciding to organize your wedding in Italy.

 The answer is yes, anyone can get married in Italy.
 In fact, there are no nationality restrictions and no legal residency requirements for a civil marriage in Italy.

 How do I get legally married in Italy?

 You will need to prepare all necessary paperwork.
 The required documents depend on your nationality and country of residence.
-In the most common cases you have to ask your country’s consulate in Italy which will be able to give you initial information.
-Then the Comune (town hall) in Italy where you intend to get married will inform you about the documents needed.
+In the most common cases you have to ask your country’s consulate in Italy which will provide you with initial information.
+Then the Comune (town hall) in Italy will inform you about the documents needed.